Dyslexia, Dyscalculia, and Dysgraphia Testing In White Bear Lake, MN

 DYSLEXIA

-Is your child struggling with reading because they can’t clearly recognize the sounds letters make?
+Is your child finding reading difficult because they struggle to connect letters with their sounds?
 If reading has always felt challenging for them, and they often avoid it, this may be more than just a dislike for reading.
-Understanding if dyslexia is the cause can be the first step in getting them the support they deserve.
+Dyslexia, a common and often misunderstood learning difference, could be at play.

 Numbers are Difficult